hjdhjd/homebridge-unifi-protect/README.md

     "controllers": [
       {
         "url": "https://my-cloud-key:7443/",
-        "username": "some-homebridge-user (or create a new one just for homebridge)", "password": "some-password"
+        "username": "some-unifi-protect-user (or create a new one just for homebridge)", "password": "some-password"
       }
     ]